Announcing the new Bachelor of Science in Nuclear Medicine

 Intro or General Physics with a lab

-Human Anatomy & Physiology with labs (complete sequence)
+Human Anatomy & Physiology with labs (2complete classes)

 COMMUNICATION (9 quarter/6 semester units min.)